Motograph News Bulletin

-The Motograph News Bulletin, also known as the Zipper, was a 380-feet-long electromechanical news ticker display that wrapped around One Times Square.
+The Motograph News Bulletin, also known as the Zipper, was a 380-foot-long electromechanical news ticker display that wrapped around One Times Square.

 History

 Development and installation

 Frank C. Reilly and Francis EJ Wilde, both engineers at Motogram, developed the technology used in the display.
 While similar illuminated displays existed at the time, they all had disadvantages.
 Wilde patented many devices which helped overcome these shortcomings.

 In 1926, Reilly proposed the idea of installing a news ticker bulletin on the Times Tower to the owner of the New York Times Adolph Ochs and deputy Arthur Hays Sulzberger.
 They all signed a contract July 26, 1928.

-It took 8 weeks to install the display with work being done 24 hours a day in order to meet the contracted deadline.
+It took 8 weeks to install the display, with work being done 24 hours a day in order to meet the contracted deadline.
 The Times wanted to pay a maximum of $50,000 but due to the fact it was unique and custom manufactured along with several difficulties unforeseen during the installation process, Motogram ended up paying $80,000 for it.
 This led to increased animosity between the two companies.

 The first headline displayed was the announcement of Herbert Hoover's victory over Al Smith on November 6, 1928.
 The display read: HOOVER DEFEATS AL SMITH.

 The New York Times wrote and published an article, titled HUGE TIMES SIGN WILL FLASH NEWS, describing the device.

 Subsequent history

 The Motograph quickly became an icon of New York City.
 It appeared in many films of the time.

 On May 18, 1942, it was extinguished for the first time in history in order to comply with the black-out orders given by the military.

 On the morning of August 14, 1945 at 07:30 (EST), the following message was displayed on the Motograph: ***OFFICIAL - TRUMAN ANNOUNCES JAPANESE SURRENDER***.
 James Torpey, the person responsible for composing the headlines and general operation, had spent nearly a day in order to make sure the headline was correct.
 He came up with the idea of adding 3 stars to the beginning and end of the headline which represented the 3 branches of the American armed forces.
-Almost 750,000 people crowded around the building to read the headline, the largest audience the Motograph would ever see likely due to the proliferation of television.
+Almost 750,000 people crowded around the building to read the headline, the largest audience the Motograph would ever see, likely due to the proliferation of television.

 The Motograph operated continuously until 1961, when the Times moved out of the building.
 The tower was subsequently purchased by Allied Chemical in 1963.
 The display was put back into service in 1965 but would only operate sporadically, with some gaps lasting several years.

 In 1975, the Motograph was extinguished.
 Newsday rented the display in 1980, putting it back into service once more.
-However, in December 1994, Newsday announced the lease would terminate at the end of the month citing profitability with Chiara Coletti commenting "Frankly, there's not that much bang for the buck."
+However, in December 1994, Newsday announced the lease would terminate at the end of the month, citing profitability, with Chiara Coletti commenting "Frankly, there's not that much bang for the buck."